thesandboxgame/sandbox-smart-contracts/docs/howto/deploying-contracts.md

 [https://mumbai.polygonscan.com/address/0xE03489D4E90b22c59c5e23d45DFd59Fc0dB8a025]()

 Those explorers are useful to interact with your contracts through the interface (tab "Contract" then "Read Contract" or "Write Contract").
 But in order for the explorer to be able to interact with the contract, you have to "verify" the contract on the explorer by sending the signature of your contract to the explorer.
 And this is done with the command `verify` of hardhat.

-This command needs:
+This command has multiple arguments:

-- the path and the name of the contract (required if your contract abi is not unique in your repository)
 - the address of the contract
 - the arguments of the constructor

+And 2 options:

-- the network
+- `--network`: the network
+- `--contract`: the path and the name of the contract (required if your contract abi is not unique in your repository)

+!!! example
+    Run this command to verify a contract
+    ```shell
+    yarn hardhat verify --network yournetwork \
+    --contract /path/to/the/Contract.sol:Contract \
+    address arg1 arg2 arg3
+    ```

 Those information can be found in the deployment file of the contract in the right network folder.